Do you think you need a “job” to make money?

 There are such things as GPT (get paid to) sites that will offer you money in return for taking advantage of opportunities that their sponsors offer.

-Now, there are two types of ways to get money for installing software and they’re totally different.
+Now, there are two ways to get money for installing software and they’re totally different.

 The one you’re most likely to find opportunities for is a form of affiliate marketing, where you post the download link to the software on your website and get paid per person who installs it.